kargeb/Pantry/README.md

 <!-- ![Multiple devices](https://i.ibb.co/NFHqnHC/Multiple-Device-latest-without-bg-edited.png) -->

-## Demo
+## Application

 [https://pantry.pl/](https://pantry.pl/)

 ## General info

-Application allows you control number of any kind of stuff in your pantry/stock/office or any place you need.
+The application allows to control the number of products in your home pantry.

+- create your own account and use application from any devices
 - add and delete products and categories
-- you can set the minimum quantity of each product and when it is exceeded this item will be added automatically to the shopping list
+- set the minimum quantity of each product and when it is exceeded this item will be added automatically to the shopping list

-- all data is stored in the cloud.
+All data and users accounts are stored in the cloud.

 <!-- ## Table of contents